Time Series Predictions in Unmonitored Sites: A Survey of Machine Learning Techniques in Water Resources: Introduction

-Understanding how to leverage state-of-the-art ML with existing observational data for PUBs can lend insights into both model selection and training for transfer to new regions, as well as sampling design for new monitoring paradigms to optimally collect data for modeling and analysis.
+Understanding how to leverage state-of-the-art ML with existing observational data for PUBs{prediction in unmonitored sites} can lend insights into both model selection and training for transfer to new regions, as well as sampling design for new monitoring paradigms to optimally collect data for modeling and analysis.
 However, to date, ML-based approaches have not been sufficiently compared or benchmarked, making it challenging for researchers to determine which architecture to use for a given prediction task.
-In this paper, we provide a comprehensive and systematic review of ML-based techniques for time series PUBs and demonstrate their use for different environmental applications.
+In this paper, we provide a comprehensive and systematic review of ML-based techniques for time series PUBs{predictions in unmonitored sites} and demonstrate their use for different environmental applications.
 We also enumerate the gaps and opportunities that exist for advancing research in this promising direction.
-The scope of our study is limited to using ML to transfer predictions to new locations lacking \textit{any} observations of the target environmental variable.
-We do not cover temporal predictions at locations with sparse data, i.e., where \textit{few} data points are available, which is a different problem where innovative ML approaches are making significant progress (e.g. \citet{ghosh2022robust}), including in hydrological applications such as streamflow \citep{chen2022physics} and stream temperature \citep{jia_physics-guided_2021} predictions.
-We also do not cover the many statistical and ML-based efforts recent years for regionalizing process-based hydrological models, a topic that is covered extensively in the recent review \citet{guo_regionalization_2020}.
-Lastly, we also exclude remote sensing applications to either estimate key environmental variables or parameters for model calibration.
-Although the use of remote sensing for monitoring at large spatial scales is a promising future direction for estimation of variables at previously unmonitored inland water bodies, there are significant challenges to increasing the scale and robustness of remote sensing applications including atmospheric effects, measurement frequency, and insufficient resolution for smaller water bodies like rivers \citep{topp2020research}, which are detailed in a number of reviews \citep{odermatt2012review,gholizadeh2016comprehensive,giardino2019imaging, topp2020research}.
+The scope of our study is limited to using ML to transfer predictions to new locations lacking any observations of the target environmental variable{for predictions in unmonitored scenarios as defined above.} We do not cover the many statistical and ML-based efforts recent years for regionalizing process-based hydrological models, a topic that is covered extensively in the recent review \citet{guo_regionalization_2020}.
+Lastly, w{W}e also exclude remote sensing applications to either estimate key environmental variables or parameters for model calibration.
+Although the use of remote sensing for monitoring at large spatial scales is a promising future direction for estimation of{estimate} variables at previously unmonitored inland water bodies, t{.
+This is a different class of problems and t}here are significant challenges to increasing the scale and robustness of remote sensing applications including atmospheric effects, measurement frequency, and insufficient resolution for smaller water bodies like rivers \citep{topp2020research}, which are detailed in a number of reviews \citep{odermatt2012review,gholizadeh2016comprehensive,giardino2019imaging, topp2020research}.